Are hackathons for beginners?

 This used to be my biggest nightmare about hackathons.
 It is also the most common hackathon beginner myth.
 I used to believe I would be crushed like a cockroach by all these amazing super-coders.
 But after attending the first hackathon itself I realised, the super-coders don’t necessarily win hackathons.
 The teams with decent programmers and the best-laid plans always have better chances.
-It’s not just about programming in a hackathon, but it’s also about your idea and approach to solving the problem, the product planning, the pitch/presentation, and so much more.
+It’s not just about programming in a hackathon, but it’s also about your idea and approach to solving the problem, the product planning, the pitch deck/presentation, and so much more.
 Every team has an equal chance of winning.

 Ninety-nine percent of the hackathons are free of cost.
 The only expense you might have are the travel expenses to go to the hackathon venue.
 Focus on the “might” because sometimes the organising team reimburses the travel expense for you.
 And if you are taking part in an online hackathon, you can work on your idea from the beach if you like.